seL4/microkit/docs/manual.md

 The SDK contains:

-* sel4cp user manual (this document)
+* Microkit user manual (this document)
-* sel4cp tool
+* Microkit tool

 Additionally, for each supported board configuration the following are provided:

-* `libsel4cp`
+* `libmicrokit`
 * `loader.elf`
 * `kernel.elf`
 * `monitor.elf`

 For some boards there are also examples provided in the `examples` directory.

-The sel4cp SDK does **not** provide, nor require, any specific build system.
+The Microkit SDK does **not** provide, nor require, any specific build system.
 The user is free to build their system using whatever build system is deemed most appropriate for their specific use case.

-The sel4cp tool should be invoked by the system build process to transform a system description (and any referenced program images) into an image file which can be loaded by the target board's bootloader.
+The Microkit tool should be invoked by the system build process to transform a system description (and any referenced program images) into an image file which can be loaded by the target board's bootloader.

-The ELF files provided as program images should be standard ELF files and have been linked against the provided libsel4cp.
+The ELF files provided as program images should be standard ELF files and have been linked against the provided libmicrokit.

 ## System Requirements

-The sel4cp tool requires Linux x86_64.
+The Microkit tool requires Linux x86_64.
-The sel4cp tool is statically linked and should run on any Linux distribution.
+The Microkit tool is statically linked and should run on any Linux distribution.
-The sel4cp tool does not depend on any additional system binaries.
+The Microkit tool does not depend on any additional system binaries.

-# sel4cp tool {#tool}
+# Microkit tool {#tool}

-The sel4cp tool is available in `bin/sel4cp`.
+The Microkit tool is available in `bin/microkit`.

-The sel4cp tool takes as input a system description.
+The Microkit tool takes as input a system description.
 The format of the system description is described in a subsequent chapter.

 Usage:

-    sel4cp [-h] [-o OUTPUT] [-r REPORT] system
+    microkit [-h] [-o OUTPUT] [-r REPORT] system

 The path to the system description file must be provided.